MobinaMhr/Distributed-voice-call-using-WebRTC/CA1/Signaling_Server/README.md

 ## index.js
-This file sets up a WebSocket server using Node.js.
+This Node.js WebSocket server handles real-time communication between peers.
+It sets up a WebSocket server using Node.js.
 The server listens for incoming WebSocket connections and handles various types of messages from clients.

 - **HTTP and WebSocket Server Setup**:
     - The HTTP server is created and listens on port 3000.